-- Government: Potential impact if considered inconsistent with WTO obligations but impact would be in terms of trade policy rather than in government revenue. - Industry: Possible restriction on imports of soybean food products once soybean line DP-356043-5 is commercialised overseas.
+Government: Potential impact if considered inconsistent with WTO obligations but impact

+Industry: Possible restriction on imports of soybean food products once soybean line DP-356043-5 is commercialised overseas.

 Potential longer-term impact - any successful WTO challenge has the potential to impact adversely on food industry.